Krazal/nppopenai/README.md

 If you don't want to use “instructions”, please leave empty `NppOpenAI_instructions` file.

 After editing and saving `NppOpenAI.ini` and/or `NppOpenAI_instructions`, please always load your settings: Plugins menu » NppOpenAI » Load Config.

+**To enable chat,** please click Plugins » NppOpenAI » Chat: off menu item, and check in the Use chat.
+You may also increase/decrease chat limit for optimal token usage.
+To turn off chat, please click Plugins » NppOpenAI » Chat limit: [numeric limit] and turn off Use chat.

+The chat can even be used in conjunction with the “instructions”.
+However, the chat history to be displayed is not (yet) available.

 Additional information
 ----------------------